 Students learn the principles and skills of the architectural profession supported by an understanding of building construction through "hands-on" activities designed to provide students with a practical "skill-based" education.

 Classes for the ACT Program are located at the Dearborn Heights Center.

 - Architectural CAD Technician

 - Building Construction Technician

 - Materials Testing Lab Technician

 - Facilities Management Technician

 - Builder

 - Building Code Inspector

-- Architectural Illustrator
+- · Architectural Illustrator

-- Civil Engineer Tech
+- · Civil Engineer Tech

 - Appraiser

 - Structural Steel Detailer

 - Construction Estimator

 - Building Materials Sales Rep

 The College has articulation agreements and/or transfer guides to help students who want to transfer to other institutions once they have completed their studies at HFCC.
-See Appendix for a complete list of articulation agreements.
-Transfer guides denote the transferability of HFCC coursework toward specific degree programs at other institutions.
-It is important that students who intend to transfer to another institution consult the appropriate articulation agreements and/or transfer guides to ensure the transferability of the courses they take to the institution they plan to attend.
+It is important that students who intend to transfer to another institution consult the appropriate articulation agreements and/or transfer guides.